Nagaland University to Develop Grammar for 18 Naga Languages for Inclusion in School Textbooks

 New Delhi, Updated on Sep 1, 2025 12:28 IST

-Nagaland University has launched a major initiative to develop written grammar for 18 recognised Naga languages.
-The project will support the integration of structured language resources into school textbooks from Class 5 to Class 12, in alignment with the National Education Policy (NEP) 2020.
+Nagaland University hasstarted working to develop written grammar for 18 recognised Naga languages.
+The project will support integration of structured language resources into school textbooks from Class 5 to Class 12, in alignment with National Education Policy (NEP) 2020.

 While Naga languages have been taught in schools for decades, none of them had a dedicated written grammar to aid the teaching-learning process.
-The new effort aims to systematically document parts of speech, tense and aspect, phrase and clause structures, tone, vocabulary, and orthography, ensuring standardisation and clarity in classroom teaching.
+The new effort is being taken to document parts of speech, tense and aspect, phrase and clause structures, tone, vocabulary, and orthography, ensuring standardisation and clarity in classroom teaching.

-As per a statement issued by the university, the initiative is being carried out in collaboration with the Directorate of School Education, Government of Nagaland, with support from the State Council of Educational Research and Training (SCERT) and the Nagaland Board of School Education (NBSE).
+As per a statement by NU, the work is being done with support from Directorate of School Education, Government of Nagaland State Council of Educational Research and Training (SCERT) as well as Nagaland Board of School Education (NBSE).
 The developed grammars will be incorporated alongside prose, poetry, and translation sections in school textbooks.

 To ensure smooth classroom adoption, teacher training programmes and refresher courses will be conducted by Nagaland University.
 The move is expected to strengthen NEP 2020’s vision of multilingual education and prevent the marginalisation of indigenous languages by giving each Naga language equal academic value.